 Attending a 2-hour orientation either online or at a local county office

-Successfully completing preservice IMPACT family-centered training (This may include but is not limited to learning more about the adoption/fostering process and its emotional/behavioral/cognitive implications, sexuality and sexual orientation, how trauma affects children in the foster care system, communication and partnership, and identity and cultural issues).
+Completing preservice IMPACT family-centered training (This may include but is not limited to learning more about the adoption/fostering process and it’s emotional/behavioral/cognitive implications, sexuality, and sexual orientation, how trauma affects children in the foster care system, communication, and partnership, and identity and cultural issues).

 A medical exam